-- 50. The CPT has also made a series of recommendations designed to mitigate the risks of misuse of other law enforcement devices or equipment.
-47 - 51.
-The Committee on Legal Affairs and Human Rights of the Parliamentary Assembly (PACE) undertook a recent review to "investigate and report on trade in security equipment in the member States of the Council of Europe, and subsequently develop appropriate rules to prevent the trade or brokering of equipment which could facilitate torture and the application of the death penalty".
-Its findings were published in December 2017 for consideration by the Parliamentary Assembly. - 52.
+- 49. The CPT has also made a series of recommendations designed to mitigate the risks of misuse of other law enforcement devices or equipment.
+46 - 50.
+The Committee on Legal Affairs and Human Rights of the Parliamentary Assembly (PACE) undertook a recent study to "investigate and report on trade in security equipment in the member States of the Council of Europe, and subsequently develop appropriate rules to prevent the trade or brokering of equipment which could facilitate torture and the application of the death penalty".
+Its findings were published in December 2017 for consideration by the Parliamentary Assembly.47 - 51.
 In January 2018, the PACE, following a review of the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe report, unanimously adopted Recommendation 2123 (2018), Strengthening international regulations against trade in goods used for torture and the death penalty.
 Under Paragraph 3 of this Recommendation:

-The Parliamentary Assembly considers that on the basis of these existing legal obligations, Council of Europe member States are required to take effective measures to prevent activity within their jurisdictions that might contribute to or facilitate capital punishment, torture and inhuman or degrading treatment or punishment in other countries, including by effectively regulating the trade in goods that may be used for such purposes.
+The Parliamentary Assembly considers that on the basis of these existing legal obligations, Council of Europe member States are required to take effective measures to prevent activity within their jurisdictions that might contribute to or facilitate capital punishment, torture and inhuman or degrading treatment or punishment in other countries, including by effectively regulating the trade in goods that may be used for such purposes.49 introduce [national] legislation ... prohibiting trade in [inherently abusive] goods ... and requiring authorisation for trade in the goods [that could be misused for torture, ill-treatment and the death penalty], such authorisation to be withheld when there are reasonable grounds for believing that these goods might be used for capital punishment or torture or [ill-treatment]50.

-53. The PACE Recommendation consequently invited the Committee of Ministers to call on Council of Europe member States inter alia to:
+52. The PACE Recommendation consequently invited the Committee of Ministers to call on Council of Europe member States inter alia to: